dvaneson/paging-lc/README.md

     You can replace `make` with `make run` in either of the examples above to build and also run the program inside QEMU, or you can use `make clean` to remove temporary files that are generated during the build process.

+## libs-lc

+This program depends on libraries that are packaged together in the libs-lc folder.
+(These are used in addition to the standard LC libraries in `mil-tools/lib` that provide more general functionality).
+The library files in libs-lc include:

+-   `vram.llc`: A simple video RAM library that includes functions for clearing the screen and writing data to screen.

+-   `wvram.llc`: An expanded version of `vram.llc` that supports
+    the definition and use of multiple "windows" within the video RAM

+-   `ia32.llc`: A library of functions for working with low-level IA32 data structures, including contexts (for capturing CPU registers), and page tables and page directories for working with the MMU.

+-   `cursor.llc`: The beginnings of a general library for using "cursor" abstractions to traverse variable size data structures in a safe manner.

+-   `mimg.llc`: Functions for reading and displaying the bootdata information that is passed on by the `mimg` tool.

+-   `portio.llc`: Access to IA32 port IO, supported by the LLVM and assembly code fragments in `portio.ll`.

+-   `pc-hardware.llc`: Functions for working with the programmable interrupt controllers (PICs) and the programmable interval timer (PIT) on a standard PC platform.

+-   `serial.llc`: Functions for printing single characters, null-terminated strings, and numeric values on the COM1 serial port.
+When these demos are executed with the provided `Makefile` settings in `QEMU`, all output that is "printed on the serial port" will actually be displayed in the main terminal window.
+This can be useful for viewing and capturing program output, especially when there is too much to fit on a single video RAM screen.

+-   `intervals.llc`: Code for working with sets of intervals (that typically represent ranges of available or reserved memory addresses).